After Betrayal: How Couples Can Heal from Infidelity and Rebuild Trust

 The person who had the affair often faces their own version of this complexity.
 Guilt, shame, and a heightened awareness of the hurt they have caused can make it difficult to initiate or respond to physical contact.
 Some people throw themselves into reassuring their partner physically, while others shut down entirely.

 The path back to physical intimacy after betrayal is rarely linear.
-There may be periods of closeness followed by sudden withdrawal.
-There may be moments where connection feels genuinely possible, followed by a triggering conversation or memory that resets the clock.
+There may be periods of closeness followed by sudden withdrawal, moments where connection feels genuinely possible followed by a triggering conversation or memory that resets the clock.
 This is normal.
 It does not mean healing is not happening.
+Where the affair has become entangled with patterns of compulsive sexual behaviour or pornography use, there is more to untangle, and my article on porn addiction and relationships looks at that specifically.

 What tends to help is creating deliberate space for both partners to be honest about what they need physically and emotionally, without pressure and without performance.
-A good therapist can hold that conversation when it feels too charged to have alone.
+Learning to talk about sex directly, which most couples have never really done, is often part of the work, and my article on how to talk to your partner about sex covers how to begin.
+A good therapist can hold these conversations when they feel too charged to have alone.

 For many betrayed partners, the idea of physical intimacy after an affair becomes laden with unwanted images, comparisons, and questions.

-The honest answer is...it depends, and it depends significantly on how the couple approaches recovery.
+The honest answer is that it depends, and it depends significantly on how the couple approaches recovery.

 The research gives genuine cause for hope.
-A five-year longitudinal study of couples in therapy, conducted by Marin-Cordero and Christensen and published by the American Psychological Association, found that couples who remained together after infidelity reported increasing relationship satisfaction over time.
-By the end of the study, they were statistically indistinguishable from couples who had not experienced infidelity.
+In the same five-year study, couples who remained together after infidelity reported increasing relationship satisfaction over time.
+By the end of the study they were statistically indistinguishable from couples who had never experienced infidelity.
 The affair, when addressed properly, did not define the long-term quality of the relationship.
+More broadly, across the research, somewhere between 60 and 75 per cent of couples who seek therapy after an affair stay together.

 What does not tend to work is attempting to move on without genuinely addressing what happened.
 Sweeping the affair under the carpet, demanding the betrayed partner simply get over it, or rushing back to normality before the emotional work has been done, tends to produce a relationship that is structurally intact but inwardly hollowed out.
 The surface looks fine.
 Underneath, nothing has healed.